 Dating back to the 13th Century, much of Easington village is of archaeological interest and has been designated as a conservation area since 1974.
 With a village green and 12th Century church, the village is in a rural location, yet only 10 miles from the beautiful city of Durham.

 The Durham Heritage Coastline and 11 mile Coastal Path are a short distance away and are ideal for rugged hikes, unspoilt beaches and the bracing North Sea air.
 Less than 2 miles from the development is the Hawthorn Dene Nature Reserve, an area of woodland that's a great place for a walk whatever the time of year.

 There's a choice of schooling for all ages close to the Moorfield development.
 Just a few minutes from the development is the Rosemary Lane Pre-School, Easington Village Church of England Primary School and the Easington Academy.
 There are also two further primary schools in the village.

-Set on the northern outskirts of the village, the Moorfield development is near to green open spaces as well as being within walking distance of local amenities.
-There's a variety of local village shops, as well as a Post Office, newsagent and a pub.
+Set on the northern outskirts of the village, the Moorfield development is near to green open spaces as well as being within walking distance of the local amenities.
+There's a variety of village shops, as well as a Post Office, newsagent and a pub.

-The nearby town of Peterlee is approximately 3 miles south of Easington Village and Seaham approximately 4 miles north.
+The nearby town of Peterlee is approximately 3 miles south of Easington Village and Seaham is approximately 4 miles north.
 Both towns offer additional entertainment and shopping opportunities, including Byron Place Shopping Centre, Dalton Park Outlet and Castle Dene Shopping Centre, as well as a choice of larger supermarkets.
-Slightly further afield, you'll find even more shopping and a host of entertainment in the city of Durham.
+Slightly further afield, you'll find even more shopping and a host of entertainment options in the city of Durham.